danielknight261/light-dark-mode/README.md

 https://www.youtube.com/watch?v=RiWxhm5ZdFM

-Tasks - Follow this

-adapt to work for portfolio
+Full rotation in JS would be nice to figure out, rather than a back and forth of 180 degrees.

-adapt to work for the 4 seasons theme along with how that looks in terms of the color change.
+Adapt to work for a 4 seasons theme along with how that looks in terms of the color change.